shivang98/Masterbot/README.md

 # Masterbot
-A fast multi-threaded open source dynamic web crawler written in Python.
-The purpose of this bot is to gather Links only.
-There is still a lot of improvements to be made, please feel free to contribute.
+This is an open source, multi-threaded website crawler written in Python.
+There is still a lot of work to do, so feel free to help out with development.